 Many of those disappointed people returned home to drink themselves silly during their free evenings, bemoan the state of Jilvayna and their sorry existence, and trundle home just before dawn to sleep off the alcohol, too cowardly to complete the missions given them.
-While some of the best operatives the rebels had came from rural Jilvayna, they were normally not wealthy enough to take time away from crops and businesses to travel and train in the capital.
+While some of the best operatives the rebels had lived in rural Jilvayna, most were not wealthy enough to take time away from crops and businesses to travel and train in the capital.

 And the lucky Jiy House got to deal with the conceited ones.

 Lapis shrugged.
 “He said he’s paving the way for the elite.
 Despite what Relaine said, the Blue Council has been looking into the management of the Houses for a few years now.
 They started shortly after the old headman here was murdered.
 Their interest and involvement seems to have helped; we don’t hear about arrests and executions very much anymore.
-They’re putting the right people in charge, ones who care about those under them, and all risks are weighed very carefully before taken.”
+They’re putting the right people in charge, ones who care about those under them, and who weigh risks carefully before taking them.”